Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Background and related work

-Personalized content recommendation generally follows a pattern similar to that shown in Figure \ref{dataflow} \citep[see, e.g.,][]{covington2016deep, cheng2016wide, yan2021system}.
+Recommender systems generally follows a pattern similar to that shown in Figure \ref{dataflow} \citep[see, e.g.,][]{covington2016deep, cheng2016wide, yan2021system}.
 First, a content request to the server initiates a lookup or candidate retrieval step, in which lower-powered, more efficient ML models perform a coarse selection of relevant candidates from a possibly very large content library.
 Personal data is generally not used at this stage due to the large content library size and latency requirements.
 After a smaller, more manageable set of candidates has been chosen from the content library, a more precise ranking step occurs, in which higher-powered models and possibly personal data are used to get more accurate predictions of engagement behaviors.
 Note that this step is often done at the server, but can also be on device, as is depicted.
-After the content candidates are ranked, the top $d$ candidates (where $d$ is the number of placements available to fill) are surfaced to the user.
-After this, any user engagement events are recorded and sent to the server.
+After the candidates are ranked, the top $d$ candidates (where $d$ is the number of placements available to fill) are surfaced to the user.
+In a non-private setting, which candidates were shown and possibly subsequent user engagement are recorded and sent to the server.